What is this NYSC article about? Here’s the scope:

 What if you aren’t lucky enough?
 There’s a way out.
 You need to explore side-gigs — preferably one that doesn’t demand your presence.
 Here’s a five-step guide to picking one:

 - List out your interests.
-I assure that this will be long a one, and that’s just fine.
+I assure you that this will be long a one, and that’s just fine.

 - Ponder on them for about a week, preferably at the orientation camp.
 This will help you filter your options.